Zipporah: In the Druze religion

-Art and culture
+In literature and the arts

 Like many other prominent biblical characters, Zipporah is depicted in several works of art.

 In Marcel Proust's story Swann's Way (1913), Swann is struck by the resemblance of his eventual wife Odette to Sandro Botticelli’s painting of Zipporah in a Sistine Chapel fresco, and this recognition is the catalyst for his obsession with her.

 Zipporah is often included in Exodus-related drama.
 Examples include the films The Ten Commandments (1956), The Prince of Egypt (1998), and Exodus: Gods and Kings (2014).
 She is the main character in Marek Halter's novel Zipporah, Wife of Moses (2005).